mjpbaywolf/plugin.video.wwen/README.md

 # plugin.video.wwen
 A WWE Network plugin for Kodi

 This is a release of a plugin to watch WWE Network content through Kodi.
-There isn't much error handling, well none at all really, so it could blow up, but I used it to watch Battleground last night successfully.
 You need an active WWE Network subscription for it to work and it might still have a few bugs but it plays the live stream and plays all VOD content.

 NOTE: Make sure to fill in your login information and quality settings in the configuration menu before using or you will see errors.

-# Things still to do:
-* Automatic Quality
-* Better Metadata
-* Error handling

 # Known issues:
 * Error when trying to play videos too quickly